Summer Fellowships: how to apply

-Italian students enrolled in an Italian public or private university in a “Laurea Specialistica” (4th and 5th year) with a focus on biomedical research (e.g. Biology, Biotechnology, Neuroscience, etc.) or in the 4th, 5th, or 6th year of Medicine.
-Students expecting to graduate before July 2019 are not eligible.
+Students enrolled in an Italian public or private university in a “Laurea Specialistica” (4th and 5th year) with a focus on biomedical research (e.g. Biology, Biotechnology, Neuroscience, etc.) or in the 4th, 5th, or 6th year of Medicine.
+Students expecting to graduate before August 31, 2023 are not eligible.
 Previous research experience is strongly recommended.

 The Armenise Harvard Summer Fellowship is NOT compatible with having any other summer fellowship or position that requires research activity at the same time.
 The Summer Fellowship program demands a full-time commitment on your part.

-Fellowships in the past have been sponsored by the Giovanni Armenise Harvard Foundation, Charles River Laboratories, Collegio Ghislieri, Collegio Nuovo, Friends of the Italian Cultural Center of Boston (FICCB), Fondazione CEUR, University of Catania, University of Pavia, Italian National Research Council (CNR), University of Naples “Federico II”, Humanitas University, San Raffaele University, and CIBIO/University of Trento.
+Fellowships in the past have been sponsored by the Giovanni Armenise Harvard Foundation, Alira Health, Charles River Laboratories, Collegio Ghislieri, Collegio Nuovo, Fondazione Ospedale Alba-Bra Onlus, Fondazione CEUR, Fondazione Invernizzi, University of Catania, University of Pavia, Italian National Research Council (CNR), University of Naples “Federico II”, Humanitas University, San Raffaele University, and CIBIO/University of Trento.

-The Summer 2019 Call for Applications is now closed.
-The deadline for submitting applications and letters of reference is December 3, 2018.
-Applications and letters of reference submitted after 5:00 PM CET on December 3, 2018 will NOT be accepted.
+The Summer 2023 Call for Applications is now open.
+The deadline for submitting applications and a letter of reference is December 15, 2022.
+Applications and a letter of reference submitted after 11:59 pm EST on December 15, 2022 will NOT be accepted.
 Applications must be in English and fully compliant with these instructions.
 The application process includes completing an electronic application and submitting attachments in the following order:

 University Transcript in English (official statement of exam results) with translation, if necessary.
 (File name: LastNameFirst InitialTranscript, e.g. MillerLTranscript.pdf)

-1 page (approx. 500 word) Personal Essay describing your career path and research experience, if any, and how you will benefit from this program.
+One page (approx. 500 words) Personal Essay describing your career path and research experience, if any, and how you will benefit from this program.
 The essay must speak to who you are, your research experience, your scientific interests, and where you see yourself in the future.
 Be specific and personal.
 While it is acceptable to use an English speaker to edit the language in the essay, students who use an essay written by someone else will be disqualified.
-Tips to write Personal Essay: 1.
+Tips to write the Personal Essay: 1.
 Personality – Describe your strengths and your areas that need development.
 2. Drivers – What are the reasons you want this fellowship?
 What would you like to achieve?
 How do you expect this experience to impact your career/academic development?
 3. Science – Why did you choose science?
 What kind of scientific experience do you have?
 If you have worked in a lab, what did you learn?
 What did you like or not like about it?
 (File name: LastNameFirstInitialPersonalEssay, e.g. MillerLPersonalEssay.pdf) The file name should be included as a header or footer in each page of the document.

-2 Letters of Recommendation from professors or other educators who know you well, addressing your independence, aptitude and academic performance.
-Letters should be on institute letterhead, signed, scanned, and emailed directly from the referee to firstname.lastname@example.org in a pdf file.
+One Letter of Recommendation from a professor who knows you well, addressing your independence, aptitude and academic performance.
+The letter should be on institute letterhead, signed, scanned, and emailed directly from the referee (professor) to firstname.lastname@example.org in a pdf file.
 (File name: LastNameFirstInitialofStudentfromReferee, e.g. MillerLfromCorsi.pdf)

 SELECTION PROCESS & AWARD NOTIFICATION

-Applicants will be notified of the results of the initial selection process by January 22, 2019.
-Finalists will be invited for a Skype interview with the selection committee on Saturday, January 26, 2019.
-Decision notification will be sent to all finalists by mid February.
+Applicants will be notified of the results of the initial selection process by the end of January, 2023.
+Semi-finalists will be invited for a Zoom interview with the selection committee on Saturday, February 4, 2023.
+Decision notification will be sent to all interviewees by mid-February.

 HMS LABORATORIES & AFFILIATED HOSPITALS